Cultural Connections in LONDON

 was both baptized and educated here and President John Quincy Adams was

 married in the Church in 1797.
-More details can be obtained from the website.
+More details can be obtained from their website.

 Address: All Hallows by the Tower, Byward Street, London, EC3R 5BJ